bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/custom-order-confirmation.md

 If using Open Source Checkout, you can generate the loader file by following these steps:

-1. Navigate and locate the Open Source Checkout folder using the terminal, and run `npm ci` to download dependencies
+1. Navigate and locate the Open Source Checkout folder using the terminal, and run `npm ci` to download dependencies.
 2. Run `npm run build` to generate a `/dist/` folder with all the files

 When using Open Source Checkout to view changes and test implementations through the UI, deploy, and install the custom confirmation page.
 More details are below.